-If you use any instrument of the EM lab, acknowledge the facility in your publications in any of the following ways:
+If you use any instrument of the EM lab, you need to acknowledge the facility in your publications in any of the following ways:

 We would like to thank Rosula Hinnenberg/Marta Rodriguez-Franco of the EM facility at the Faculty of Biology, University of Freiburg, for her/their assistance with the generation of EM data.

-The TEM (Hitachi HT7800) was funded by the DFG grant (INST 39/1153-1) and is operated by the University of Freiburg, Faculty of Biology, as a partner unit within the Microscopy and Image Analysis Platform (MIAP) and the Life Imaging Center (LIC), Freiburg.
+The TEM (Hitachi HT7800) was funded by the DFG grant (project number 426849454) and is operated by the University of Freiburg, Faculty of Biology, as a partner unit within the Microscopy and Image Analysis Platform (MIAP) and the Life Imaging Center (LIC), Freiburg.